EventStore/documentation/docs/clients/grpc/authentication.md

 To connect to EventStoreDB using the x.509 certificate, you need to provide the certificate and the private key to the client.
 If both username/password and certificate authentication data are supplied, the client prioritizes user credentials for authentication.
-The client will throw an error if it receives only one component of the certificate files (either the certificate or the key), rather than both.
+The client will throw an error if the certificate and the key are not both provided.

 ::: note
 Please note that currently, password-protected private key files are not supported.